Veedrac/Sublime-Extras/readme.md

 { "keys": [KEYBINDING], "command": "align_cursor"},
 ```

 Align the cursors to the first cursor, using the characters in the selection if possible, otherwise using the characters on either side of the cursor.
-It counts how many orrurences of those chosen characters preceed and tries to make that equal for each selection.
+It counts how many occurrences of those chosen characters preceded and tries to make that equal for each selection.

 It will extend if any cursor is a selection, otherwise it will move.